ibm-mas/ansible-devops/olddocs/mas.md

 ## dns_setup
 This role will manage MAS and DNS provider integration.
 IBM Cloud Internet Services is the only supported DNS provider currently.

-!!! important "TODO"
-    This should be named suite_dns_setup

 ### Cloud Internet Services (CIS)
 This role will create DNS entries automatically in the CIS service instance.
 Two different modes are available: